statamic/v2-hub/README.md

 - Inconsistencies between v1 and v2 not already documented as intentional
 - Any unusually long load times
 - Anything named awkwardly, organized unintuitively, or any workflows that are unnatural
+- Suggest UX improvements and how they might be accomplished

 **DON'T** report any of the following: